dasmikko/dasmikko.github.io.old/3dprint.md

 #### Capricon bowden tube
 This is just a better PTFE bowden tube from Capricon

+#### PrimaCreator Ruby nozzle 0.4mm
+This nozzle should allow me to print with various abbrasive filaments, without nozzle weardown.

 #### Custom firmware (Community firmware)
 I have flashed the better community firmware, that adds a bunch of new features.